We provide detailed information on airlines Bolivia flights

 Air travel is common in Bolivia because of the rugged terrain.
 Getting from Santa Cruz to Cochabamba by bus takes 8-9 hours (and only about 40 minutes by air); to La Paz, about 12-14 hours by bus (and about 1 hour by air).
 The terrain is harsh, the roads are often not well-maintained, and there are many, many checkpoints to pass through.
 During the rainy season roads may be flooded or cut off by landslides.
 Bolivia also has two railroads, one in Western Bolivia and one in Eastern Bolivia, but amazingly, they are not yet connected so they are useless if you want to get from Santa Cruz to La Paz, for example.

 You should expect to pay taxes upon entering or exiting the country, as well as any customs duties that may be assessed upon the belongings you bring into the country.
-A traveler's tax only applies to international flights for national passengers and residents of Bolivia, or foreigners and Bolivian residents in other countries that have been in Bolivia for more than 3 months.
-International: about US$ 35 National: about Bs.
-15
+A traveler's tax (airport exit tax) only applies to international flights (for national passengers and residents of Bolivia or foreigners and Bolivian residents in other countries that have been in Bolivia for more than 3 months) as you leave the country.
+In addition, foreigners with residency in Bolivia will be assessed an additional tax upstairs at customs as you enter the waiting lounge of approximately Bs.
+100. International: about US$ 45 National: about Bs.
+20

 Passengers are permitted to bring in the following items, but they may be required to do some paperwork and pay customs duties if you enter the country with more than: 2 cameras, 1 laptop or other portable writing machine, 1 video camcorders and accessories, 1 tape recorders, sports equipment, five liters of alcoholic beverages, four hundred cigarettes (two cartons), fifty cigars or five hundred grams of tobacco, or any amount exceeding the exemption level of $US 2,000.